 - 17.7 A Councillor may move 'a motion of dissent' in relation to a ruling of the Chair on a point of order.
-Where such motion is moved, further consideration of any matter shall be suspended until after a ruling is made.
+Where such motion is moved, further consideration of any matter shall be suspended until after a ruling is made by Council.
 Where a motion of dissent is carried, the matter to which the ruling of the Chair was made shall proceed as though that ruling had not been made.
-Where as a result of that ruling the matter was discharged as out of order, it shall be restored to the business paper and be dealt with in the normal course of business. - 17.8 The motion, 'that this report/document be tabled', may be used by a Councillor to introduce a report or other document to the meeting.
-On tabling the document it ceases to be a confidential document and is available for public scrutiny. - 17.9 A procedural motion, "to suspend the rule requiring that", may be made by any Councillor in order to permit some action that otherwise would be prevented by a procedural rule.
-A motion to suspend a rule shall specify the duration of such a suspension. - 17.10 A procedural motion, that the meeting stands adjourned, may be moved by a Councillor at the conclusion of debate on any matter on the business paper or at the conclusion of a Councillor's time for speaking to the matter, and shall be put without debate.
+Where as a result of that ruling the matter was discharged as out of order, it shall be restored to the agenda and be dealt with in the normal course of business. - 17.8 The motion, 'that this report/document be tabled', may be used by a Councillor to introduce a report or other document to the meeting.
+On tabling the document it ceases to be a confidential document and is available for public scrutiny.
+The report/document that is being tabled must be relevant to the agenda item being debated. - 17.9 A procedural motion, "to suspend the rule requiring that ...", may be made by any Councillor in order to permit some action that otherwise would be prevented by a procedural rule.
+A motion to suspend a rule shall specify the duration of such a suspension. - 17.10 A procedural motion, that the meeting stands adjourned, may be moved by a Councillor at the conclusion of debate on any matter on the agenda or at the conclusion of a Councillor's time for speaking to the matter, and shall be put without debate.
 Such a procedural motion will specify a time for the resumption of the meeting and on resumption of the meeting the Council shall continue with the business before the meeting at the point where it was discontinued on the adjournment.